 Silva are a good brand as are Petzl.
 But I've also experimented with cheap headlamps from Amazon and have been quite impressed by some of the rechargeable version available there.
 Especially those with CREE bulbs.

-Be seen.
 Providing your own light is a good way to reduce the risk of you slipping, tripping of colliding with something you otherwise wouldn't be able to see.
 And to some extent could also make you more visible to others too.
 Depending on which direction they're travelling in relation to where you're pointing your light.